Classification of Cellular Fake Surfaces

+We prove the simplest case that the bordism group of $1$-singular manifolds is trivial, i.e. every $1$-singular manifold bounds a fake surface with boundary.

-\begin{mylem} Any finite trivalent graph is the boundary of a fake surface. \end{mylem} \begin{proof} Given any finite trivalent graph $T$ in $\mathbb{R}^3$, we can construct a fake surface whose boundary is $T$ as follows.
+\begin{myprop} Any finite trivalent graph is the boundary of a fake surface. \end{myprop} \begin{proof} Given any finite trivalent graph $T$ in $\mathbb{R}^3$, we can construct a fake surface whose boundary is $T$ as follows.
 First we take the one-point cone $C$ over $T$ and denote the cone point by $P$.
-Consider a natural immersion $i:C\longrightarrow\mathbb{R}^3$ which is obtained by regarding $P$ as a point in $\mathbb{R}^3$ disjoint from $T$ and connecting points on $T$ and $P$ by continuous arcs in $\mathbb{R}^3$ as shown in Fig.~\ref{fig:enter-label}.
-By perturbing the arcs, we can assume that a 2-face of $C$ which is the cone of $P$ over an edge of $T$ does not intersect itself and the intersections of two 2-faces may be some arcs and circles.
-Suppose that $B$ is a 3-ball containing $P$ in $\mathbb{R}^3$ such that $B$ does not intersect $T$ and $S$ in the boundary of $B$.
+Define an immersion $i:C\longrightarrow\mathbb{R}^3$ as follows.
+Since $T$ is finite, after appropriate isotopy we can project $T$ to one nearby plane, such that no two vertices are projected to the same point, any vertex is not projected to the interior of any edge, the projection of any edge does not intersect itself in the interior, and the projections of any two edges either intersect each other transversely or do not intersect.
+Choose one point $Q$ far from the plane.
+Connect points on $T$ and $Q$ by lines as shown in Fig.~\ref{fig:enter-label}.
+This gives an immersion $i:C\longrightarrow\mathbb{R}^3$ where $i(P)=Q$.
+We get that the cone of $Q$ over an edge of $T$ does not intersect itself and the intersections of two such cones may be some arcs and circles.
+Suppose that $B$ is a 3-ball containing $Q$ in $\mathbb{R}^3$ such that $B$ does not intersect $T$ and let $S$ be the boundary of $B$.